 We get a number of questions about gluten-free baking and using gluten-free flours in recipes, so I consulted with an expert on gluten-free baking.
-Gretchen Brown is a registered dietitian, gluten-free blogger, and the author of Fast & Simple Gluten-Free, a cookbook featuring family-friendly recipes that take 30 minutes or less.
+Gretchen Brown is a registered dietitian, gluten-free blogger, and the author of Fast & Simple Gluten-Free, a cookbook featuring family-friendly gluten-free recipes that take 30 minutes or less.

 Can you just use a regular recipe and replace the all-purpose flour with a gluten-free flour?

 Purely subbing in gluten-free flour doesn't always work.
 Because gluten is a structural protein, the products are often very tender and even crumbly if you just replace the flour that’s called for in the recipe with gluten-free flour.
 However, in some baked products such as muffins or cookies, you can make that simple substitution.
 When you’re making muffins or cookies, even with wheat flour, you don't want to overwork the batter or dough because overworking results in too much gluten production and a tough product.
 I typically use a gluten-free flour for muffins and cookies and don't add any kind of binder for extra structure.

 On the other hand, cakes (like this Spiced Carrot Cake with Cream Cheese Frosting), breads, scones, and other baked goods with a non-gluten flour require some structural assistance from a binder.
 Many people use xanthan gum as a binder, and most all store-bought gluten-free products also contain xanthan gum.
 Though I eat it in store-bought stuff I don't bake with it.
 It can make things gummy and can cause tummy issues for some people.

 I use flaxmeal slurries: 1 part golden flaxmeal to 2 parts hot water